arezoomgz/hello-world/README.md

 This tutorial focuses mainly on Git and using GitHub as its remote.
-This repository is build step by step in the tutorial It now includes steps for GitHub
+This repository is build step by step in the tutorial It now includes steps for GitHub including how to work with branches on GitHub